 Option Description Enable guest quiescing.
 This option enables the VMware [®] Tools when creating a snapshot.
 Use this flag if you are replicating a database server.
 During this process, vRanger freezes or pauses writes on supported applications to provide a consistent image of VSS-enabled databases.
 For more information, see Physical backup transport options.
 Enable Active Block Mapping (ABM).
 Selecting this option enables ABM, which lets vRanger skip data that recognized as removed on Windows [®] NTFS-including junk data in recycle bin.
 NOTE: With this option enabled, junk data in recycle bin and deleted data on the VM are not replicated.
-The following ABM settings options are also available: Do not include the Windows page file.
+The following ABM settings options are also available:Do not include the Windows page file.
+Do not include the Windows page me.
 Do not include the Windows hibernation file.

-2 Verify your Transport Failover preference.
+Verify your Transport Faile over preference.